michal-bures/konkr_data/ai-chatter/default.md

 - I'm done talking to you.
 - I'm done talking.

+## 1.1 React to things going horribly wrong
+> fighting, was not weaker, much weaker
+- Oh my, what have I done!
+- Oh no, that was not supposed to happen!
+- Oh no, it was not supposed to be like this at all!
+- Well.
+That didn't go as planned.
+- Oh no, this is not good at all.
+- Aaand I'm screwed.
+- Well, that didn't work.
+- Well, that went horribly wrong.
+- This was going to work out differently in my head.
+- I made a huge mistake.
+- Gah!
+I'm screwed!
+- Geez, how did I let this happen?!

 ## 2. React to unprovoked player attacks

 ## Major damage